-A curriculum that is coherently organized and sequenced, on the other hand, avoids these potential issues—at least in theory.
-What students are learning builds on what they have learned previously, and lessons are not unnecessarily repetitious or redundant across courses, subject areas, and grade levels.
-Teachers generally know what is being taught by other teachers, particularly teachers in the same subject area, including the subject-area material and standards that are taught in both previous and subsequent grade levels.
-All learning materials—from textbooks and reading materials to quizzes and tests—are based on the same consistent and coherent set of learning expectations.
+On the other hand, a coherently organized and sequenced curriculum avoids these potential issues—at least in theory.
+What students learn builds on what they have learned previously, and lessons are not unnecessarily repetitious or redundant across courses, subject areas, and grade levels.
+Teachers generally know what is being taught by other teachers, particularly teachers in the same subject area, including the subject-area material and standards taught in both previous and subsequent grade levels.
+All learning materials—from textbooks and reading materials to quizzes and tests—are based on the same consistent and coherent learning expectations.

 Generally speaking, there are two main forms of curriculum coherence:

-Vertical coherence: When a curriculum is vertically aligned or vertically coherent, what students learn in one lesson, course, or grade level prepares them for the next lesson, course, or grade level.
-Teaching is purposefully structured and logically sequenced so that students are learning the knowledge and skills that will progressively prepare them for more challenging, higher-level work.
+Vertical coherence: When a curriculum is vertically aligned or coherent, what students learn in one lesson, course, or grade level prepares them for the next lesson, course, or grade level.
+Teaching is purposefully structured and logically sequenced so that students learn the knowledge and skills that will progressively prepare them for more challenging, higher-level work.
 For a related discussion, see learning progression.

-Generally speaking, the concept of a coherent curriculum grew out of the recognition that what is taught and learned in schools may not only be misaligned, but—in more extreme circumstances—random, disordered, and potentially detrimental to students.
-For example, in some schools teachers might decide what gets taught in a course based on personal preference, convenience, past habits, outdated instructional materials, and other factors unrelated to what is appropriate for or in the best interests of students.
+Generally speaking, the concept of a coherent curriculum grew out of the recognition that what is taught and learned in schools may not only be misaligned but—in more extreme circumstances—random, disordered, and potentially detrimental to students.
+For example, in some schools, teachers might decide what gets taught in a course based on personal preference, convenience, past habits, outdated instructional materials, and other factors unrelated to what is appropriate for or in the best interests of students.
 In addition, curriculum and instructional expectations for teachers might be uneven or nonexistent, which could lead to educational disparities that disadvantage some students.
-For example, one teacher might cover a lot of material in a given course, and teach it in an engaging way, while a colleague, teaching a similar course, might teach far less content and teach it comparatively poorly (disparities such as these have been well documented in educational research).
+For example, one teacher might cover a lot of material in a given course and teach it engagingly, while a colleague teaching a similar course might teach far less content and teach it comparatively poorly (disparities such as these have been well documented in educational research).

-For these and other reasons, in recent decades government agencies and education policies, at both the state and federal levels, have either required or encouraged greater standardization in the education of students, with the general goal of improving educational quality and the academic achievement of students.
-Schools and districts have also embraced more coherent approaches to the design and delivery of learning experiences, either proactively or in response to changes in educational policies and state requirements.
-The basic rationale is that when educators are working and teaching in concert, and using developmentally appropriate and well-defined learning expectations, students will learn more and leave school better prepared.
-By exerting more control over the learning process, the reasoning goes, schools, districts, and government agencies will be able to improve educational quality and minimize the factors that have historically produced poor educational results—although whether certain strategies actually produce the desired results remains a source of ongoing debates.
+For these and other reasons, in recent decades, government agencies and education policies at both the state and federal levels have either required or encouraged greater standardization in the education of students, with the general goal of improving educational quality and students’ academic achievement.
+Schools and districts have also embraced more coherent approaches to designing and delivering learning experiences, either proactively or in response to changes in educational policies and state requirements.
+The primary rationale is that when educators work and teach in concert and use developmentally appropriate and well-defined learning expectations, students will learn more and leave school better prepared.
+By exerting more control over the learning process, the reasoning goes schools, districts, and government agencies will be able to improve educational quality and minimize the factors that have historically produced poor educational results—although whether specific strategies produce the desired results remains a source of ongoing debates.